cscorley/triage/paper/sections/04_study.md

 words [@Fox_1992], Java keywords, and words shorter than three characters long.
 We do not stem words.

-We implemented our modeling using the Python library Gensim [@Rehurek-Sojk_2010], version 0.11.1.
+We implement our modeling with Gensim [@Rehurek-Sojk_2010] v0.11.1, a Python topic modeling library.
 We use the same configurations on each subject system.
 We do not try to adjust parameters between the different systems to attempt to find a better, or best, solution; rather, we leave them the same to reduce confounding variables.
 We do realize that this may lead to topic models that may not be best-suited for feature location on a particular subject system.
 However, this constraint gives us confidence that the measurements collected are fair and that the results are not influenced by selective parameter tweaking.
 Again, our goal is to show the performance of the activity-based DIT against location-based DIT under the same conditions.

 Gensim's LDA implementation originates from the online LDA by @Hoffman-etal_2010 and uses variational inference instead of a collapsed Gibbs sampler.
 Unlike Gibbs